Data protection in Switzerland: overview

 To compare answers across multiple jurisdictions, visit the Data Protection Country Q&A tool.

 Data protection is mainly regulated in the Swiss Federal Data Protection Act (DPA) and the related Data Protection Ordinance (DPO).
-The DPA and DPO apply to private persons and legal entities, and also to federal governmental bodies as data controllers.
+The DPA and DPO apply to private persons and legal entities, and also to federal governmental bodies as data controllers or processors.

 This guide will focus on the provisions of the DPA in the private sector.